dkdfirefly/adb/project_2/README.md

     **Note:**

     - We have grouped the properties by type, that is League-Team, League-Person and Person-Team properties are not mixed.
 However, all the person properties are grouped under a single header.
 The preference order is League followed by sports team and person at last
+    - The data validity for each of the queried terms is done using try-catch statements checking for KeyError on return values.
+    - A general framework is used for handling the printing for compound value types, based on compound values specified.
+This is a bit different from the reference implementation, but it made sense to have a general method, than to specify separately for all of them.
+    - The ordering is maintained only at the level of the compound values and not for the property level.

     Part 2:
     -------